Amazon may be responsible for allowing Louboutin knock-off ads, EU court says | Law-Order

 Amazon may be responsible for allowing Louboutin knock-off ads, EU court says

 Both courts had sought the guidance of the Luxembourg-based Court of Justice of the European Union (CJEU).
-In its ruling on Thursday, the EU court said the world's biggest online retailer Amazon, as an online sales platform, may be considered responsible for the intellectual property breaches involved in the advertisements of counterfeit products that feature Louboutin's trademarked red sole.
+In its ruling on Thursday, the EU court said Amazon, as an online sales platform, may be considered responsible for the intellectual property breaches involved in the advertisements of counterfeit products that feature Louboutin's trademarked red sole.

 Online retailer Amazon may be deemed responsible for advertising of counterfeit Christian Louboutin shoes which found its way on to its platform, Europe's top court said in a preliminary ruling on Thursday.
-The EU court said it is now up to the two national courts to decide whether this is indeed the case.
+The EU court said it was now up to two national courts to decide whether this was indeed the case.

-In its ruling on Thursday, the EU court said the world's biggest online retailer Amazon, as an online sales platform, may be considered responsible for the intellectual property breaches involved in the advertisements of counterfeit products that feature Louboutin's trademarked red sole.
+In its ruling on Thursday, the EU court said Amazon, as an online sales platform, may be considered responsible for the intellectual property breaches involved in the advertisements of counterfeit products that feature Louboutin's trademarked red sole.
 That is because the presentation of the advertisements may give users of its website the impression that Amazon - rather than a third-party seller - is responsible for the advertisements and benefiting from them, the court said.

-Amazon did not immediately respond to a request for comment.
+"We will study the Court’s decision," an Amazon spokesperson said.
 Thierry Van Innis, Louboutin's lawyer, said the European court had followed the designer's arguments "in every detail".

 "Amazon can be held accountable for the breaches as if the platform was itself the seller...
 Amazon will be forced to change their model and stop misleading the public by mixing up their own and third-party offers," he told Reuters.
 Van Innis said Louboutin was not currently seeking financial compensation.
 "We're not talking money at this stage.
 We want the breaches to stop," he said.